RadchaneepornC/DataScience-MachineLearning/DimensionalityReduction.md

      > **Con:** harder to interpret the model

-Before doing feature transformation, recommend to revise **Linear Algebra**, which has following importantant topics:
+Before doing feature transformation, recommend to revise **Linear Algebra**, which has following importantant topics in the below topics

+  -  **🌱Important Linear Algebra Concepts**:

 **<li> 1.
 Matrix as a sequence of column vectors</li>**